On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Preliminaries, Notation and Conventions

-A \textit{cover} $f \colon Y \longrightarrow X$ of curves refers to a finite surjective morphism $f$ that is generically separable.
-For a finite group $G$, a $G$-\textit{Galois cover} $Y \longrightarrow X$ is a finite cover together with a $G$-action on $Y$ such that $G$ acts simply transitively on each generic geometric fiber.
-Any finite cover (in particular, a Galois cover) is \'{e}tale away from finitely many points on the base curve, which may be empty.
+A \textit{cover} $f \colon Y \longrightarrow X$ of $k$-curves refers to a finite surjective morphism $f$ that is generically separable.
+For a finite group $G$, a $G$-\textit{Galois cover} $Y \longrightarrow X$ is a cover together with a $G$-action on $Y$ such that $G$ acts simply transitively on each generic geometric fiber.
+Any cover (in particular, a Galois cover) is \'{e}tale away from a set $B$ of finitely many points on the base curve $X$, which may be empty.
+The set $B$ is called the \textit{branch locus} of $f$.

-For a $G$-Galois cover $f \colon Y \longrightarrow X$, the group $G$ acts transitively on the fiber $f^{-1}(x) \subset Y$ for each point $x \in X$; the stabilizer groups at points in $f^{-1}(x)$ are conjugate to each other in $G$.
-(Up to conjugacy) we define an \textit{inertia group} above a point $x \in X$ to be a stabilizer group $\text{\rm Stab}_G(y)$ for some $y \in f^{-1}(x)$.
-In particular, the cover $f$ is \'{e}tale above $x \in X$ if and only if the inertia group above $x$ is the trivial group.
+For a $G$-Galois cover $f \colon Y \longrightarrow X$ of smooth projective connected $k$-curves, the group $G$ acts transitively on the fiber $f^{-1}(x) \subset Y$ for each closed point $x \in X$; the stabilizer groups at the points in $f^{-1}(x)$ are conjugate to each other in $G$.
+We define the \textit{inertia group} at a closed point $x \in X$ to be a stabilizer group $\text{\rm Stab}_G(y)$ for some $y \in f^{-1}(x)$.
+This is well defined as a subgroup of $G$ up to conjugations, hence well defined as an abstract group.
+In particular, the cover $f$ is \'{e}tale above $x \in X$ if and only if the inertia group at $x$ is the trivial group.
 When the order of the inertia group at $x$ is invertible in $k$, we say that the cover $f$ is \textit{tamely ramified} over the point $x$.